Jonathan Anderson (fashion designer): Prada and own house

-Later that year, Donatella Versace enlisted him to replace Christopher Kane at Versace's diffusion line Versus, where he showcased his first collection in June at New York's Lexington Armoury.
+Loewe

 In September 2013, LVMH took a minority stake in JW Anderson and named Anderson as the new creative director for Spanish luxury house Loewe.
 By 2019, he created 18 different collections each year — six for his own label, 10 for Loewe and two for his ongoing collaborations with Uniqlo.
 In 2019, he became a member of the board of trustees at the Victoria and Albert Museum.

 In February 2023, Anderson designed singer Rihanna's red outfit, which she used to announce her second pregnancy during her half-time Super Bowl performance.
 That same year Anderson served as costume designer for Luca Guadagnino's Queer.
 Anderson had previously worked with Guadagnino in 2022, during the production of his film Challengers.
 His film work has led him to being signed by UTA.

+Dior

 After 11 years at Loewe, Anderson stepped down as the house's creative director on 17 March 2025.
 On April 17th, Vogue announced his appointment as the artistic director of Dior menswear, succeeding Kim Jones, who stepped down earlier that January.
 In June 2025, Anderson was further named creative director of Dior womenswear and couture collections.
 In June 2025, Dior unveiled a reimagined version of the Lady Dior handbag, a collaboration between Anderson and textile artist Sheila Hicks; the handbag made its debut at Anderson’s Spring Summer 2026, his inaugural collection for the Dior.
+In July 2026, Anderson was announced as the designer of Taylor Swift's wedding gown.

 Personal life

 Anderson is gay.
-He lives in Paris and London.
+He splits his time between London and Paris.
 He also maintains a weekend home in Norfolk.
 As of March 2025, he is in a relationship with Catalan artist Pol Anglada.